A Perturbation Approach to Unconstrained Linear Bandits: High-probability Bounds

-which matches the regret bound obtained in the expected dynamic regret setting when $\eta$ is optimally tuned, but additionally exhibits a term $\sumtT \varphi_t(\cmp_t)-\varphi_t(\wt^\eta)$.
+for any convex and $H$-Lipschitz function $\varphi_t:\R^d\to\R_{\ge0}$ and $\eta$ satisfying $\eta(\norm{\elltilde_t}+H)\le 1$.
+This bound matches the regret bound obtained in the expected dynamic regret setting when $\eta$ is optimally tuned, but additionally exhibits a term $\sumtT \varphi_t(\cmp_t)-\varphi_t(\wt^\eta)$.
+Note that achieving this bound requires developing a novel black-box optimistic reduction which obtains adaptivity to the individual comparator norms $\norm{\cmp_t}$, which is not possible using the optimistic reductions in \citet{zhang2022parameter} or \citet{cutkosky2019combining}, so this result is of independent interest.
 We then obtain the optimal trade-off in $\eta$ using a standard technique for combining comparator-adaptive guarantees: by running the algorithm in parallel over a grid of values of $\eta$ and playing $\w_t=\sum_{\eta}\w_t^\eta$, we obtain the tuned bound